 Different treatments for endometriosis are available, one of which is laparoscopic ('key hole') surgery, performed to remove visible areas of endometriosis.
-In 2014 Cochrane review authors assessed the evidence on the use of laparoscopic surgery to treat pain and fertility problems in women with endometriosis.
+In 2020 Cochrane review authors assessed the evidence on the use of laparoscopic surgery to treat pain and fertility problems in women with endometriosis.
 Laparoscopic surgical techniques include ablation, which means destruction of a lesion (for example by burning), and excision, which means cutting a lesion out.
-The authors found that laparoscopic surgery may be of benefit in treating overall pain and subfertility associated with mild to moderate endometriosis.
-Laparoscopic excision and ablation were similarly effective in relieving pain, although this result came from a single study.
+Compared to diagnostic laparoscopy, it is uncertain whether laparoscopic excision reduces overall pain associated with minimal to severe endometriosis.
+It is uncertain whether laparoscopic ablation reduces overall pain compared with laparoscopic excision.
+Laparoscopic surgery (excision or ablation) probably increases pregnancy rate compared to diagnostic laparoscopy only.
 There was insufficient evidence on adverse events to allow any conclusions to be drawn regarding safety.
-This high priority review is currently being updated.

 Endometriomata are benign growths of the ovary.
 Evidence suggests that surgery to remove the endometrioma provides better results than draining and destroying the lining of the cyst with regard to the recurrence of the cyst, pain symptoms and also the chance of a spontaneous pregnancy in women who were previously subfertile.
 Surgery to excise the cyst should be the favoured surgical approach.
 Evidence that one technique is favoured in women who desire to conceive and who seek in vitro fertilization (IVF) treatment is however lacking.
 An additional randomised trial demonstrated that in women trying to conceive the ovarian response to stimulation, as part of fertility treatment, is better in women who have undergone surgery to remove the cyst rather than draining and destroying the endometrioma.
 The subsequent likelihood of pregnancy was not affected.
 Further research is required in this field to assess quality of life after surgery, clarify the effect of surgery on fertility with IVF treatment and to study the effect of surgery on ovarian function.

 Common treatments of endometriosis are hormonal suppression with medical therapy to reduce the size of endometrial implants or laparoscopic surgery (where small incisions are made in the abdomen) to remove visible areas of endometriosis.
-There is no evidence that hormonal suppression either before or after surgery is associated with a benefit compared with surgery alone with regard to the outcomes evaluated (including pregnancy).
+Women who receive postsurgical medical therapy compared with no medical therapy or placebo may experience benefit in terms of pain recurrence, disease recurrence, and pregnancy.